Mila Kunis: 2013–present: Comedic roles

-In 2022 Kunis produced and starred in a Netflix film adaptation of Luckiest Girl Alive based on the Jessica Knoll novel of the same name.
+In 2022, Kunis produced and starred in a Netflix film adaptation of Luckiest Girl Alive based on the Jessica Knoll novel of the same name.
 Luckiest Girl Alive was released in select cinemas on September 30, 2022, before its streaming release on October 7, 2022, by Netflix.
 The film received mixed reviews from critics.
 However, Kunis received acclaim for her performance with Erick Massoto from Collider stating she delivered a "career best performance" that is "hypnotic and keeps you on the edge of your seat at every turn."
 Additionally Kunis received a nomination for The Drama Movie Star of 2022 at the 48th People's Choice Awards.

-In 2023 it was announced Kunis is slated to co-star with Michael Keaton in the comedy film Goodrich.
-Written and Directed by Hallie Meyers-Shyer, Kunis will also serve as executive producer.
+In 2023, it was announced that Kunis was slated to co-star with Michael Keaton in the comedy film Goodrich.
+Goodrich was released on October 18, 2024.
+The film received positive reviews from critics.
+Written and Directed by Hallie Meyers-Shyer, Kunis also served as executive producer.
+In 2024, Kunis closed a deal with Skydance to produce and star in The 47 Night Stand, a new film scripted by Greg Malins.
+Additionally, Kunis has been added to the cast of the latest installment of the Knives Out franchise, joining Daniel Craig in Netflix's film Wake Up Dead Man: A Knives Out Mystery.